- Activities Calendar

 - You can usually complete most requirements within 2 to 6 hours

-- Nova Awards are designed be taught in a group setting at the Cub Scout Pack level, or youth-led group in a Scouts BSA Troop, Venturing Crew, or Sea Scouts Ship
+- Nova Awards are designed be taught in a group setting

 - Nova Awards are typically completed and always awarded at the unit level

-- Scout units may purchase Nova Award patches and pins at the Steve Matthews Scout Shop; you’ll need to submit a unit advancement report indicating which Scouts earned the award(s)
+- Scout units may purchase Nova Award patches and pins at the Steve Matthews Scout Shop; you’ll need to submit a unit advancement report indicating which Scouts earned the award(s).

 Here’s some basic information about Supernova Awards:

 - Scouts work on Supernova Awards with an adult Supernova Mentor in an individual or small group setting (while always following Youth Protection policies avoiding a one-on-one situation)

 - All adult Supernova Mentors are typically subject-matter experts in a scientific field and must be certified by our council leadership; there’s an application and Mentors need to complete Supernova Mentor Training